-We advise you of the outcome of your application.
+We advise you of the outcome of your application/s.
 We may not notify unsuccessful applicants until grant agreements have been executed with successful applicants.

-We enter into a grant agreement or a letter of agreement
+We enter into a grant agreement

 We will enter into a grant agreement with successful applicants.
 The type of grant agreement is based on the nature of the grant and is proportional to the risks involved.